Assessment, Consultation, Planning, Real-Life Coaching, Training and More

 - Fostering Self-Awareness and Self-Advocacy in Youth with Social-Cognitive Deficits

-Community-Based Skills Coaching
+Adaptive and Functional Skills Coaching

 This type of skills coaching is suitable for any student seeking experience outside the walls of a high school environment and also may be an important component for an individual taking part in a fifth year, postgraduate or gap year experience.